Aren’t expertise and authority the same thing?

 Are you bored writing your agency’s blog posts?

 If that’s the case, you may be stuck in expert mode.
 There’s certainly nothing wrong with being an expert.
-We like to think we’re experts ourselves.
+I like to think I’m an expert myself.
 But wouldn’t you like to be more?
 Wouldn’t you like to exercise authority?
 To say something different?
 To change minds and sway hearts?
 Don’t you want to stand out from the other experts?

 How to shift from expert to authority mindset